-To create a well organized health event focused on the health and wellbeing of the Black/ African American community in Austin Texas
+- To create a well-organized health event intentionally focused on the health and quality of life of the Black/ African American community in Austin, TX

-To encourage positive health and wellness experiences in the local cultural context of celebrating Black/ African American liberation on Juneteenth weekend.
+- To cultivate and promote positive health and wellness experience in the local culture context of celebrating Black/ African American liberation on Juneteenth weekend

-To generate collaboration among community organizations, resources, leaders and health practitioners to make health and wellness services more accessible to the Black/African American community.
+- To empower the Black/ African American community by providing accessible health and wellness information and resources through collaboration among community organizations, resources, leaders and health practitioners to make health and wellness services

 - Finally, the Juneteenth Health Festival seeks to bridge the gap of Black/ African American holistic healers and traditional practitioners.